rockkid777/codecompass-dev/README.md

 You can use this image with the [original Code Compass repo][codecompass origin] and have [my compose sample][my compose file] file to get started.

-1. checkout the project
+1. checkout the [project][codecompass origin]
-2. put the docker-compose.yaml to the projects root
+2. put the [docker-compose.yaml][my compose file] to the projects root.
+This file assumes the project root is `~/Projects/CodeCompass` on your machine.
+Change it if your differs.
+The build and codecompass services havve a common shared folder named ~/cc.
+This folder will contain the built version of Code Compass (built by the build service).
+    Change the pass if you want to change its location on your machine.
 3. start the images with `docker-compose up -d` from the project root
 4. make your modifications on the Code Compass project and start the build container with `docker-compose start build` then restart the codecompass container with `docker-compose restart codecompass`

+*Note:* Do not change the paths after the colon (`:`) unless you know what are you doing.

 ### Using the web db interface